Approach to the care of long-term testicular cancer survivors

 OVERVIEW OF TREATMENT FOR TESTICULAR CANCER

 Testicular cancer affects fewer than 9000 men in the United States each year and usually presents as a nodule or painless swelling of one testicle, which may be noted incidentally by the patient or by his sexual partner [2,3].
 The vast majority of testicular cancers are germ cell tumors, which are classified as either seminomas or non-seminomatous germ cell tumors (NSGCTs).
-Approximately 90 percent are detected with low-stage disease (stage I to IIB) (table 1), and most (60 to 80 percent) will have clinical stage I disease .
+Approximately 90 percent are detected with low-stage disease (stage I to IIB) (table 1 and table 2), and most (60 to 80 percent) will have clinical stage I disease .

 - Gilligan T. Quality of life among testis cancer survivors.
 Urol Oncol 2015; 33:413.